andrej-fischer/EMu/README.md

 	coordinate: one-based integer chomosome coordinate
 	mutation: format A>T

---chr	A directory where the chromosome fasta files are located.
+* `--chr [dir]`	A directory where the chromosome fasta files are located.
 Expected file name format: chr1.fa.
 	(Rename file names for chr X,Y,mt etc., e.g. chrX.fa -> chr23.fa.)
 	You can download the latest version of the human reference genome from: http://www.ncbi.nlm.nih.gov/projects/genome/assembly/grc/

---cnv 	A flat file with all the copy number information.
+* `--cnv [file]` A flat file with all the copy number information.
 Each line is a non-standard copy number region.
 Format:

 	sample chromosome start stop multiplier